Anytus: Trial of Socrates

 In saying this he was not mistaken; the young man, delighting in wine, never left off drinking night or day, and at last turned out worth nothing to his city, his friends, or himself.Xenophon was not in Athens at this time; he was in Asia on a military campaign, so this is hearsay and probably not a verbatim quote.
-But it accords with the general pattern of Socrates enthralling the youth of Athens by embarrassing its leading citizens when they failed to satisfactorily answer his probing questions about virtue and wisdom.
 In this case, it is likely that Anytus lost the affection and respect of his son and blamed Socrates for it – in his eyes, probably sufficient reason to join in his prosecution.
 The scholiast to Plato’s Apology (18b), cited in note 3 above, provided some additional background:[Anytus] was rich from his tanning business, for which he was mocked by Socrates.
 Because of this mockery Anytus persuaded Meletus by bribing him to bring a charge of impiety against Socrates.Adding all this up, it seems Anytus had both political and personal reasons for wanting Socrates out of the way.
 As for Meletus’ and Lycon’s motives, we have only what Socrates said about the former in Plato’s Euthyphro:I am not too clear about the man myself, Euthyphro.
 He appears to me to be a young man, and unknown.
 I think however, thet they call him Meletus, and his deme is Pitthos, if you happen to know anyone named Meletus of that deme – a hook-nosed man with long, straight hair, and not much beard… He says, in fact, that he knows the method by which young people are corrupted, and knows who the persons are that do it… And so Meletus no doubt begins by clearing us away, the ones who ruin, as he says, the tender shoots of the young...
 With such a notable beginning, his chances of success look good.If the scholiast is correct, Meletus’ desire to keep the young from corruption was aided by a little corruptive bribery by Anytus.
 His “chances of success” were, in the end, in some doubt.
 In the aftermath of Socrates’ conviction and execution, there are stories of the remorse felt by the citizens of Athens and the punishments they meted out on his accusers.
 Diogenes Laërtius said:So [Socrates] was taken from among men; and not long afterwards the Athenians felt such remorse that they shut up the training grounds and gymnasia.
 They banished the other accusers, but put Meletus to death; they honoured Socrates with a bronze statue, the work of Lysippus, which they placed in the hall of processions.
 And no sooner did Anytus visit Heraclea than the people of that town expelled him on that very day.In another place, Diogenes credited Antisthenes, the cynic philosopher and former protégé of Socrates, with initiating these reprisals.
-The 4thcentury CE orator Themistius went so far as to claim that the people of Heraclea, rather than expel Anytus, stoned him to death on arrival.
+The 4th century CE orator Themistius went so far as to claim that the people of Heraclea, rather than expel Anytus, stoned him to death on arrival.